-There are several nearby dining options for guests including oyster bars, breweries, steakhouses, and more.
-Complimentary breakfast, tea, and coffee are also available, but guests rave about the complimentary fresh baked cookies the most.
+- Special services: Complimentary breakfast, tea, and coffee are offered, but guests rave about the complimentary fresh baked cookies the most.

-Hotel Place D'Armes in Montreal
+2. Hotel Place D'Armes in Montreal

 If you are looking for unforgettable dining experiences, Hotel Place D'Armes is the spot to be.
 It is one of the Canadian hotels with a very European vibe.